Keyboard shortcuts

 3 — Real pluginJSON-over-stdin + manual deserializationWIT types at the boundary, adapt protocols at the edges

-The Component Model doesn't just make the code shorter — it makes it correct by construction.
-You can't forget to write the return length to the right memory offset.
-You can't get the pointer arithmetic wrong.
-You can't have a mismatch between what the host serializes and what the plugin expects.
+The Component Model doesn’t only make the code shorter — it makes it correct by construction.
+You can’t forget to write the return length to the right memory offset.
+You can’t get the pointer arithmetic wrong.
+You can’t have a mismatch between what the host serializes and what the plugin expects.
 The WIT file is the single source of truth, and wit-bindgen ensures both sides agree.

 Going Further

-The Component Model is what WASM plugin systems should have been from the start.
+The Component Model is what Wasm plugin systems should have been from the start.
 Now they can be.